CybersecurityAutomationWorkshop/caw2022/index.md

 cybersecurity automation
 is in a better state.

-Objectives include: blah blah

-Goals are: blah blah

-Focus: demonstrating working interoperating systems contributing to cybersecurity automation.
+The objective is demonstrating working interoperating systems contributing to cybersecurity automation, particularly across different participants and across the different standards and organizations in this mashup of meetups.

-mashup of meetups

-hackathon
+The method to achieve the objective will be demonstration(s) of the use cases in a subsequent section.

+There may be a certain amount of hackathon to fill in the gaps to complete missing aspects of the use cases.

 ## Sweat Equity
 To learn more about what participants are bringing